Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     menu.
   - ``handoff``
     Used when the user uses the search box on the new tab page and is handed off to the address bar.
-NOTE: This entry point was deprecated in Firefox 88.
+NOTE: This entry point was disabled from Firefox 88 to
-    Handoff no longer enters search mode.
+    91. Starting with 91, it will appear but in low volume.
+Users must have searching in the Urlbar disabled to enter search mode via handoff.
   - ``keywordoffer``
     Used when the user selects a keyword offer result.
   - ``oneoff``